ahmad-buhari/python-basics/README.md

 - When creating a variable, it must start as a **letter** or an **underscore**
 - Python treats characters differently depending on the class, i.e. '1' is not 1

+## Manipluating the str
+Any str / string can be modified, there are many tools at your disposal to convert the character to whatever endstate.

+### String Splicing
+Essentially selecting a character by picking it's positional place in the word.

 ## Exceptions
 Are used to handled data that does not mesh with your code.
-Example, you want a user to enter a data in string format, you can use the Exception method to throw and error.
+Example, you want a user to enter a data in string format, you can use the Exception class dervived from the BaseException to throw and error.